volcoma/itc/README.md

 			sout() << "ASYNC TEST " << i << " completed\n";
 		}

-		// itc::thread will behave as a proper RAII type and join in its destructor }
+		// tpp::thread will behave as a proper RAII type and join in its destructor }

-	return itc::shutdown();
+	return tpp::shutdown();
 }